I'm sorry I'm late getting the show started, ladies and gentlemen.

 Listen to this next little sentence.

-Let me pre-read this just again.
+Let me pre-read this just again, put it in context.

 According to those officials and others, reservations have been expressed by Senator Rockefeller and a judge presiding over a secret court that oversees intelligence matters.